Storefront with glass door, "bien venue" text, and culinary illustrations

 So come in!

-First, make yourself a cup of tea, or grab some water, or whatever your preference might be.
+First, make yourself a cup of tea, or grab your water bottle, or whatever makes you feel good.
 Then sit back and read for a while.
 Then talk to your friends, colleagues, students, instructors, and supervisors about what you found.
 Maybe even try something new at work tomorrow, based on what you read!

 How is it organized?

-The bulk of this website is organized using seven larger “Sections,” each of which contains between three and five “modules.”
+To try to help you find the parts you want to find, this website is organized using seven larger “Sections,” each of which contains three to six “modules.”
 I’ve tried to build in several navigation options, so I hope at least one of them is a good fit for your brain.

 • The Home page is always linked in the header and in the footer.
 The Home page has a list of the seven Sections, with descriptions and links.